Wanderlust Caribbean Adventure Travel Boutique Hotel - Located in Dominica, West Indies, Caribbean. Best island for adventures in the Caribbean.

 Dominica has a warm tropical climate.
-Average daily temperatures fluctuate between 70-80 degrees Fahrenheit.
+Average daily temperature fluctuates between 75-85 degrees Fahrenheit.
 Dominica’s verdant greenery is fed with regular servings of rain.
 Although the official rainy season is from July-October, expect what is locally known as “liquid sunshine” at any time!

-Hike to the Boiling Lake, the second-largest in the world.
+Hike to the Valley of Desolation and the Boiling Lake, the second-largest in the World

-Trek to and swim in the many isolated rainforest waterfalls.
+Trek to and jump in the many isolated and stunning rainforest waterfalls

-Go whale watching, bird watching, horseback riding and much more.
+Go whale watching, bird watching, horseback riding, fishing, and much more

 Experience the people and culture of Dominica.